Single Index Bandits: Generalized Linear Contextual Bandits with Unknown Reward Functions: Methods

 \end{theorem}

-Although our Algorithm~\ref{alg:stor} provides the first solution to SIBs with monotonically increasing functions, its regret bound does not match the optimal rate of order $\tilde O(\sqrt{T})$ for GLBs~\cite{lattimore2020bandit}.
-It remains unclear whether such a rate is attainable in our significantly more challenging agnostic setting.
-Remarkably, we resolve this question affirmatively in the next subsection by proposing an improved algorithm, ESTOR, which achieves the minimax-optimal regret bound $\tilde O(\sqrt{T})$ up to logarithmic factors.
+Although our Algorithm~\ref{alg:stor} provides the first solution to SIBs with monotonically increasing functions, its regret bound does not match the optimal rate of order $\tilde O_T(\sqrt{T})$ for GLBs~\citep{lattimore2020bandit}.
+This is due to the intrinsic suboptimality of the EtC approach, which incurs additional regret from a fixed exploration-exploitation split.
+Remarkably, we resolve this challenge in the next subsection by proposing an improved and novel algorithm, ESTOR, which achieves the minimax-optimal regret bound of order $\tilde O_T(\sqrt{T})$ up to logarithmic factors.